simayasar/simayasar.github.io/_pages/about.md

 Input: The SMILES of the drug is ⟨SMILES⟩ ⟨input 1⟩
 Output: The binding affinity is ⟨BA⟩ ⟨output⟩

-This explicit tagging strategy informs the model not only about the types of inputs it is processing but also the nature of the prediction it needs to perform.

-To simulate a realistic distribution shift scenario, the training and testing sets are separated based on the patent year of the labels.
+This explicit tagging strategy informs the model not only about the types of inputs it is processing but also the nature of the prediction it needs to perform.To simulate a realistic distribution shift scenario, the training and testing sets are separated based on the patent year of the labels.
 Model performance is evaluated using Pearson correlation coefficient (r).
 While Tag‑LLM ranked third overall, the margin between models was very small.
 Importantly, Tag‑LLM achieved this result with only 86K trainable parameters, highlighting its potential to achieve even better performance with larger models.
 These findings underscore the strong capability of general-purpose LLMs to contribute meaningfully to scientific discovery.

 ![](/images/case_study_4.png)

 ## Why Is Tag-LLM So Effective?
 It is no coincidence that Tag-LLM delivers such strong results.
 To understand the true impact, we need to look not only at the overall success rate, but also at the contribution of each part of the model.
 Systematic experiments were conducted for this: How does the model's performance change when individual components such as labels and headlines are removed?
 Which part is how important?

 ### The Contribution of Tags and the Regression Head
 To better understand the components behind TAG‑LLM’s strong performance, comparisons were made to assess the impact of input tags (both domain and function tags) and the regression head.
 The model achieves the lowest error (MAE = 12.21) when all three components are present: a domain tag (e.g., ⟨SMILES⟩), a function tag (e.g., ⟨QED⟩), and a dedicated regression head.

 Removing the function tag leads to a substantial increase in error (MAE = 21.14), indicating that the model relies heavily on these tags to understand the nature of the task.
 Similarly, removing the regression head results in a significant drop in performance (MAE = 23.42), confirming that language modeling alone is not sufficient for precise numerical prediction.

 Moreover, enriching the tags with task-specific knowledge—such as augmenting the ⟨SMILES⟩ tag using QED-related information—yields even better results than using non-enriched tags.
-This enrichment strategy proves more effective than simply using static textual tokens like “Protein”.
+This enrichment strategy proves more effective than simply using static textual tokens like "Protein".
 Altogether, these findings highlight the importance of learnable, task-aware input tags in adapting LLMs for specialized scientific applications.

 These results are summarized in the table below: